jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/jules_rivers.nml.rst

    ``3``
        Use a standalone JULES implementation of the TRIP model (see Oki et al. 1999).

+   ``4``
+       Use a standalone JULES implementation of the local inertial equation version of the CaMa-Flood model (see Yamazaki et al., 2011, 2013).
+At present this must be selected in combination with :nml:mem:`l_riv_overbank` = TRUE and :nml:mem:`JULES_OVERBANK::overbank_model` = 4.
+This approach is still in development and should **NOT** be used.

 .. nml:member:: l_riv_overbank

    :type: logical
    :default: F

    Switch for enabling river overbank inundation.
-Only used if :nml:mem:`JULES_RIVERS::l_rivers` is TRUE.
+Only used if :nml:mem:`l_rivers` is TRUE.

    TRUE
        Calculate frac_fplain_lp, i.e. overbank inundation area as a fraction of gridcell area.